 Delve into Shinto rituals, witness traditional dance, and sip matcha amidst history.

 While the Imperial Palace is a famous landmark, the East Gardens offer a more serene and less visited spot.
-These gardens are part of the inner palace area and are open to the public, offering beautiful scenery and a quiet escape.
+These gardens are part of the inner palace area, which has been the residence of the imperial family for centuries.

 Location: 1-1 Chiyoda, Chiyoda City, Tokyo 100-8111, Japan.